 Cut cold butter in using a pastry blender until large clumps form.

 Using a rubber spatula, gently mix in oats.

 Butter the bottom of a 9” x 13” glass baking dish.
 Spread blueberries in the bottom of the dish.

 Crumble this mixture over the top of the blueberries, covering the fruit as evenly as possible.

 Bake for 45-50 minutes, until juices are bubbling and topping is evenly browned.
-Serve warm with a large scoop of vanilla ice cream.
+Serve fresh fruit crumble warm with a large scoop of vanilla ice cream.

 Love to cook?
 You can view a categorized list of my other recipe posts here: Our Favorite Recipes.

 For even more Flanders family favorites — plus a wealth of ideas for making mealtime memorable — get a copy of my book Sit Down & Eat.

 Have enough nutritious and delicious recipes to fill a book of your own?
 Then grab a copy of my new devotional journal for culinary artists, Bread of Heaven so you can put them all down in one place.